-You can be strong, relatively muscular and in better physical shape than the majority of the population without drugs.
-However, in order to truly jump out of the page and become the next sensation muscle elixirs are needed.
+You can be strong, relatively muscular and in a better physical shape than the majority of the population without drugs.
+However, if you want to jump out of the page and become the next sensation, muscle elixirs are needed.
 And that’s what Zyzz ordered.

 The philosophy of Zyzz is that one has to live life to the fullest without any regrets.
 Live now.
 Party hard.
 You only have one life.
 Make it the best it can be.
 On the surface, this idea is extremely attractive to teenagers and young adults.
 Almost every movie, popular song, and book seem to be based on the very same cliché.
 But there a catch.
 Zyzz and his followers got trapped in it.